isomerpages/nlb-nas-corporate/index.md

       image: /images/features/reflectionsystyear.jpg
       alt: Reflections of Yesteryear
       button: View Reflections of Yesteryear
+  - infopic:
+      title: Rediscover Rediffusion
+      subtitle: FEATURES
+      id: infopic
+      description: A curated showcase featuring a selection of Mandarin and Chinese dialect Rediffusion programmes and photos from the National Archives of Singapore.
+      image: /images/features/Rediffusion_Assets.jpg
+      alt: Image alt text
 notification: ""
 description: The National Archives of Singapore (NAS) is the keeper of records of national or historical significance.